About Our Program - Slide Presentation

 Welcome to the Maine Medical Center Nephrology Fellowship Program.
 Our program, founded in 1991, is a two year fellowship fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), accepting two new trainees each year.
-Our principal training sites include Maine Medical Center (MMC), Scarborough Surgery Center, Maine Nephrology Associates (MNA), the Maine Transplant Program, the Togus Veteran's Administration Hospital, and the Maine Medical Center Research Institute (MMCRI).
+Our principal training sites include Maine Medical Center (MMC), the Vascular Access Center, Maine Nephrology Associates (MNA), the Maine Transplant Program, the Togus Veteran's Administration Hospital, and the Maine Medical Center Research Institute (MMCRI).

 As one of the premier nephrology training venues in New England , MMC has eleven board certified nephrologists on the Division of Nephrology faculty, representing a broad range of clinical and research expertise.
 Areas of individual interest include continuous renal replacement therapies, toxicology, therapeutic plasma exchange, nephrolithiasis care and prevention, vascular access intervention, novel immunosuppressive agent trials, renovascular disease and hypertension, and chronic dialysis rehabilitative care.

 The MMC Nephrology Fellowship Program provides state-of-the-art training in all aspects of general nephrology, chronic kidney disease, hypertension, and end-stage renal disease care.
 Further, the Maine Transplant Program manages the care of approximately 60 new kidney transplants each year – among the highest volumes in New England - with particular attention to living kidney donation.
 In addition, there are several novel programs in our division which have enhanced the quality of our training program.
 These include our Interventional Nephrology Program, supervision of MMC plasmapheresis services, and diagnostic renal ultrasonography at our outpatient clinics.
 Most recently, we established the Maine Medical Partners Kidney Stone Prevention Program.